Born: 7th March 1917, Ipswich.

 Probate to Kathleen Rosa Last – widow.

-Stanley is also remembered on St Mary at Stoke Church memorial, Ipswich.
+Stanley is also remembered on the war memorial at St. Mary at Stoke Church, Ipswich.

 9th August 1941

 Aircraft: Bristol Beaufort I; serial number: L9953.
 Aircraft took off from Chivenor Aerodrome, at 10:10hrs for Air to Air Firing training.
 Visibility was good and clear over the Air Firing Range.
 It was consided the inability to fly accurately by instruments and therefore control was lost in low clouds.

 Walter Fell; Sergeant/Wireless Operator/Air Gunner; age 26; R.A.F.V.F.

 David Henry Wesley; Sergeant/Wireless Operator/Air Gunner; age 20; R.A.F.V.R.

 Victor John Hall; Pilot Officer/Air Gunner; age 23; R.C.A.F.

 The bodies of Walter Fell and David Wesley were recovered and laid to rest at Nottingham Southern Cemetery, Nottinghamshire.